mijung-kim/2018_winter_internship/README.md

     Run Kitematic (Alpha).
 You will see a page full of boxes that represent docker images.
 All you need is the very first item on the top left corner: 'hello-world-gnix'
     Click 'CREATE' button.
 It's a blue rectangular button with blue edges that every item has.

     Now you have the appropriate container.
 Close Kitematic (Alpha), and open Docker Quickstart Terminal. a command window will pop up.
 Wait for the program to do some initializing - when it's done, a pixel-whale will show up.
+After then you are ready!

+    ##### *Acutally, running docker on windows is quite complicated and uncompatible with whatever you are going to do on docker.
+Thus, it is recommended to scroll down a bit and read the section: "Installing Ubuntu".

-## Before starting the coding, there are some lectures to go through to have a better understanding of what it is going on.
+## Some lectures to go through to have a better understanding of what it is going on.

 ### image classification